There are many factors that can increase a woman's risk of infertility. Female factor infertility is most often caused by:

 Approximately 40% of women with infertility have some type of ovulation disorder.
-Polycystic Ovarian Syndrome is a common cause of infertility due to lack of ovulation.
+Polycystic Ovarian Syndrome is one of the most common causes of infertility due to lack of ovulation.
 Without ovulation, there are no eggs to be fertilized.
 Some signs that a woman is not ovulating normally include irregular or absent menstrual periods.
 Women who have low body weight or who exercise heavily may also stop having regular menstrual cycles.

 This is the most profound factor influencing fertility.
 In women, there is a subtle decline in fertility starting in the late 20's.
 In the years between age 38 and 40, fertility declines more rapidly.
 Once a woman turns forty, there is a significant and rapid decline in fertility with each year.
 In women above age 45, the chance of having a baby is less than 1%.
 Aging decreases a woman's chances of having a baby in the following ways:

 Being overweight can cause irregular or infrequent menstrual cycles which may increase your risk of infertility.
-For some people a weight loss of 5% to 10% may dramatically improve ovulation and improve your success with fertility treatments.
-It may also increase your risks of complications during surgery or increase your risk of miscarriage.
+For many who lose weight to get pregnant, a weight loss of 5% to 10% dramatically improves ovulation and improves success with fertility treatments.
+Being overweight may also increase your risks of complications during surgery or increase your risk of miscarriage.
 There is a link between obesity, excess insulin production and the infertility condition known as polycystic ovarian syndrome (PCOS).

 Being underweight can decrease production of gonadotropin releasing hormone (GnRH), which is essential to regular ovulation in women.
 This can cause ovulation to become irregular or even stop.
 Decreased GnRH levels can affect the development of the uterine lining and its receptivity to the implanting embryo.